top of page

 "Happiness is when what you think, what you say, and what you do are in harmony." ~Mahatma Gandhi

 In Part I of this series, we explored how discovering your values is the first step toward leading from the center.
-Yet, self-awareness alone is not enough.
-The real transformation begins when our daily actions reflect what we claim to value the most.
+However, self-awareness alone is not enough.
+Real transformation begins when our daily actions reflect what we claim to value the most.

 Awareness vs. Alignment: The Inner Work of Congruence